fluentlabs-xyz/wazero/RATIONALE.md

 An early design of wazero's API included a `WithWorkDirFS` which allowed control over which file a relative path such as "./config.yml" resolved to, independent of the root file system.
-This intended to help separate concerns like mutability of files, but it didn't work and was removed.
+This was intended to help separate concerns like mutability of files, but it didn't work and was removed.

 Compilers that target wasm act differently with regard to the working